RunestoneInteractive/thinkcspy/_sources/Selection/BooleanFunctions.rst

    :answer_b: No
    :correct: a
    :feedback_a: It is perfectly valid to return the result of evaluating a Boolean expression.
-   :feedback_b: x +y < z is a valid Boolean expression, which will evaluate to True or False.
+   :feedback_b: x +y &lt; z is a valid Boolean expression, which will evaluate to True or False.
 It is perfectly legal to return True or False from a function, and to have the statement to be evaluated in the same line as the return keyword.

    Is the following statement legal in a Python function (assuming x, y and z are defined to be numbers)?